-Through 2009 rural electric cooperatives pay a 2 percent gross receipts tax in lieu of property taxes for all property except land.
-Beginning in 2010, enactment of 2009 Senate Bill No. 2297 changes taxation of rural electric cooperatives from a gross receipts tax to a transmission line mile tax and a tax of \$1 per megawatt-hour for retail sales to consumers in this state.
-Revenues from the tax will be allocated to political subdivisions based on location of transmission lines and, for distribution lines, based on location of distribution lines and sales from those lines.
+Through 2009 rural electric cooperatives paid a 2 percent gross receipts tax in lieu of property taxes for all property except land.
+Beginning in 2010, enactment of 2009 Senate Bill No. 2297 changed taxation of rural electric cooperatives from a gross receipts tax to a transmission line mile tax of \$50 to \$600 per mile and a tax of \$1 per megawatt-hour for retail sales to consumers in this state.
+Revenues from the tax are still considered payments in lieu of taxes and will be allocated to political subdivisions based on location of transmission lines and, for distribution lines, based on location of distribution lines and sales from those lines.
 Rural electric cooperatives with generating facilities are subject to a transmission line tax of \$225 to \$300 per mile in lieu of property taxes on transmission lines of 230 kilovolts or more.

-Coal conversion facility taxes are paid in lieu of property taxes.
+Coal conversion facility taxes and oil and gas gross production taxes are paid in lieu of property taxes.
 These taxes are allocated by state law and provide revenues to affected taxing districts.